superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/0_rds_overview.md

    - **Backup and Restore**: Ensure automated backups are enabled and configure backup retention periods.
 Perform manual backups before major changes or maintenance tasks.
    - **Scaling**: Scale the instance class and storage as your database needs grow.
 Use read replicas to offload read traffic and improve read performance.
    - **Maintenance**: Apply minor version upgrades automatically or manually during maintenance windows.
 Regularly review and apply security patches and updates.
+   - **Performance Tuning**: Regularly review and optimize database performance using tools like Performance Insights and slow query logs.

 ## Best Practices for RDS Performance and Cost Optimization